 Doctor Digital, do I need an app or is my mobile website enough?

 App vs Website, it’s a tricky question, and the lines are blurred more than they used to be.
-To find out how to best develop an app, you can check out the blog here.
 A handful of years ago, everyone was racing to get an app.
 Mobile phone technology had become smart, and suddenly the world was freed from their static desktop computers and laptops.
 Apps opened up a world of functionality we never knew we had or needed, and they did very different things to computers as we knew them then.

 Roll forward to now, when smartphones and tablets are supercharged devices that do everything, everywhere!
 Websites have made (or for many are still making) a transition to full mobile functionality, without the need for an app to replicate the responsiveness.
 And the price has come down significantly.
 Apps used to cost upwards of $10k for a basic version, which often priced them out of the budget for small businesses.
 Now the price is way more affordable, with DIY programs available and plenty of low cost options, so small business is back in the game if an app is what they need.